Tag Archives: life

 In the Stillness …

-How many times have you encountered a situation head on, full force and with vengeance?
-It either caught you by surprised or you anticipated and dreaded the inevitable.
+How many times have you encountered a situation head-on, full force, and with vengeance?
+It either caught you by surprise or you anticipated and dreaded the inevitable.
 Either way, bound and determined, knowing you had no choice but to tackle that thing, you plodded through.

 But then the busyness of life got in the way.
 You’re tired, wearied up to your eyeballs – just one more thing will send you over the top!
 Ever been there?
 Yeah, me too.
 More than I care to admit.
 What gets you to the next day?
 The next project?
 The next idea?